ofirhotz/cyber4force/chessBoardUsingJs/README.md

-hw - creating chess board by javascript
+creating chess board by javascript !